Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 ## Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena ##

-As logos of "Open Internet Access by Molecular Dynamics Simulations", we are showing a couple of themes in https://github.com/Mtanaka77/.
+As logos of "Open Internet Access by Molecular Dynamics Simulations", a couple of themes are shown in https://github.com/Mtanaka77/.
 Namely, "Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena", "Large-scale Electromagnetic Particle-in-Cell Simulation", and "SIESTA on Vector-Parallel Clusters".
 Please visit other pages other than "Relativistic and Electromagnetic Molecular Dynamics Simulation" to be shown below.

 ### Molecular Dynamics Simulation: CGS Units and Necessary Files ###